ioBroker/ioBroker.javascript/doc/blockly_en.md

 Similar to timeout block you can set unique interval name too.

-An additional feature is to set the interval by using a variable, just replave the "ms" with an predefined variable:
+An additional feature is to set the interval by using a variable, just replace the "ms" with an predefined variable:
 ![Execution by interval variable](img/Timer_variable.jpg)